 The example Fabric Assist mode zone configurations given later in this chapter use the telnet commands to better reveal the underlying parameters.
-For detailed syntax of these telnet commands, refer to QuickLoop Fabric Assist Mode Telnet Commands, Chapter 4.
+For detailed syntax of these telnet commands, see the next chapter.

 Characteristics and Configuration Guidelines

 A Fabric Assist mode zone has the following characteristics: